The Judges

 KAIWHAKAWĀ MATUA CHRISTINA INGLIS

 She holds an LLM (Hons) from Victoria University and an MA (Hons) from Canterbury University.
-She was a Crown Counsel at Te Tare Ture o Karauna ǀ Crown Law for many years, with a primary focus on civil litigation, public law and employment law.
+She was a Crown Counsel at Crown Law for many years, with a primary focus on civil litigation, public law and employment law.
 Most recently she led the Human Rights Team at Crown Law.

 While in practice she appeared in most Courts and Tribunals.
 Chief Judge Inglis was formerly on the Advisory Board of the New Zealand Centre for Human Rights Law, Policy and Practice; is a member of the Board of the Access to Justice Advisory Group, a joint initiative of the Chief Justice and Chief Executive of the Ministry of Justice; is Chair of Te Awa Tuia Tangata, the Heads of Bench judicial diversity committee; and is a member of the Heads of Bench Conduct Advisory Committee.
-In 2023 Chief Judge Inglis was patron for Wing 368 of the Royal New Zealand Police College.
-She has been awarded an honorary doctorate by Te Herenga Waka ǀ Victoria University (to be conferred in December 2023) in recognition of her contribution to the law.
+In 2023 she was awarded an honorary doctorate by Te Herenga Waka ǀ Victoria University in recognition of her contribution to the law.

 His Honour Judge K G Smith